nccgroup/autopwn/README.md

 2. Change into the newly created directory
 3. Execute ``pip install .``

-## Running

-To use autopwn, simply fork the GitHub repository and run autopwn.py

 ## Usage

 autopwn supports a number of options, including: